 Where noise risks remain — particularly when hearing protection is relied upon — health surveillance (such as hearing checks) may be appropriate.
 This helps:

-• identify early signs of hearing damage,
+• Identify early signs of hearing damage,

-• confirm controls are effective,
+• Ionfirm controls are effective,

-• demonstrate proactive management.
+• Demonstrate proactive management.

 While not required in every case, it is commonly expected in higher-risk environments.